alexwlchan/alexwlchan.net/src/_articles/2026/2026-05-11-watch-files-on-macos.md

 os.set_blocking(proc.stdout.fileno(), False)
 ```

-Then, we need to know when anything has been written to stdout, so we can read all the output and emit it to the caller.
+Then, we need to know when anything has been written to stdout, so we can read all the available output and emit it to the caller.
 We could poll `proc.stdout` repeatedly and look for non-empty output, but that would be very inefficient -- a better approach would be to use the [`selectors` module][pydoc-selectors] and get notified when something gets written.

-We need to create a selector that waits until there's data waiting to be read from `proc.stdout`:
+We create a selector that waits until there's data waiting to be read from `proc.stdout`:

 ```python {"names":{"1":"selectors","2":"sel"}}
 import selectors